operator-framework/operator-sdk-ansible-util/README.md

 make test-sanity
 ```

-To run the molecule integration tests, ensure you have molecule and the openshift python client installed and run
+To run the molecule integration tests, ensure you have molecule and the kubernetes python client installed and run

 ```
 make test-molecule